IoannisLoukeris/LaravelNeverCRUD/README.md

   * Duplicate
   * Change dynamic properties
-* Return a result (some times the new object, an ID, a status or an error/exception) NeverCRUD is designed to automate all these tasks to the point that you only have to write two PHP arrays containing vlaidation meta-data, one for creation input validation and another for update input validation, as these are usually different.
+* Return a result (some times the new object, an ID, a status or an error/exception) NeverCRUD is designed to automate all these tasks to the point that you only have to write two PHP arrays containing validation meta-data, one for creation input validation and another for update input validation, as these are usually different.
 IF they are the same for your case, lucky you, you write only one.

 ## Is it rigid?
 Will it tie my hands and frustrate me?
-No. You can customise to your hearts desire.
-Every aspect of CRUD can be overriden.
+No. You can customize to your heart’s desire.
+Every aspect of CRUD can be overridden.
 You don't even have to use it on all aspects of your project too...

 ## Is it magic?
 No.

 ## Does it have limitations?
 Of course.
-If your particular project has very complicated requrements you may end up doing more work than actually implementing CRUD from scratch.
+If your particular project has very complicated requirements you may end up doing more work than actually implementing CRUD from scratch.
 This is no magic bullet, you have to think and decide.

 ## Is there a gotcha?
 Yes ... and no.